drg471/Laravel_restAPI_Hotel_Reservations/README.md

 ## Setup / Installation

-Follow these steps to run the Hotel Reservation API locally:
+Follow these steps to run the Hotel Reservation API locally with Docker:

+---

 ### 1. Clone the repository
 ```bash